JUDa0758hCody/CMFFaILY/BsH7/L26ZJ/TGSs/HFw4Ki/interactive-lessons_3bLiQ_1747640207.md

      licenses grant only permissions under copyright and certain other rights that a licensor has authority to grant.
-Use of the licensed material may still be restricted for other reasons, including because others have copyright or other rights in the material.
+Use of the licensed material may still be restricted for other rights in the material.
 A licensor may make special requests, such as asking that all changes be marked or described.
      Although not required by our licenses, you are encouraged to